May 14 2013

 - Backup power supplies that include diesel generators

-- Power conversion equipment having an inverter for converting the DC output of PV modules to AC compatible with the utility grid.
+- Power conversion equipment with an inverter for converting the DC output of PV modules to AC compatible with the utility grid.

 - Support and mounting hardware, safety disconnects and wiring.

-Some key guidelines for designing BIPV systems into building architecture for a sustainable building are listed below:
+Some key guidelines for designing BIPV systems include:

 - Application of energy-efficiency measures or design practices is required for reducing the energy requirements of the building.

 - PV conversion efficiencies are influenced by elevated operating temperatures.
-Hence appropriate ventilation behind the modules is needed to dissipate heat and improve conversion efficiency of the system.
+Therefore, appropriate ventilation behind the modules is needed to dissipate heat and improve the conversion efficiency of the system.

-- PV modules must be arranged properly as array orientations may have significant impact on the annual energy output of the system.
+- PV modules must be arranged properly, as array orientations may have a significant impact on the annual energy output of the system.

 - Designers must consider the climatic and environmental impact on the array output.
-Hot, overcast days will have low energy output, and cold, clear days will have high energy output.
+Hot, overcast days will have low energy output, whereas cold, clear days will have high energy output.

-- Collection and utilization of solar thermal resource developed by heating of the PV modules may optimize system efficiency.
-This thermal energy can be used for pre-heating of incoming air in cold climates.
+- The collection and utilization of solar thermal resources developed by heating of the PV modules may optimize system efficiency.
+This thermal energy can be used for pre-heating incoming air in cold climates.

 - Batteries must be incorporated into certain grid-tied systems when the peak building loads do not match the peak power output of the PV array.